Cytlin/yolo/explanation.md

 Edited the application and pushed commits to the remote repository.

 ->Successful running of the applications and if not, debugging measures applied.
-Added .env file that was missing with the MONGODB_URI
+Added .env file that was missing with the MongoDB Url

 ->Good practices such as Docker image tag naming standards for ease of identification of images and containers.
--->Image tagging and version for both the client side and backend side in the docker-compose.yml file Used semantic versioning in the docker-compose.yml file for easy identification of images built
+-->Image tagging and version for both the client side and backend side in the docker-compose.yml file Image tagged both the client side and backend side containers.
+Used semantic versioning in the docker-compose.yml file for easy identification of images built
 image: client-side-image:1.0.0
 image: backend-side-image:1.0.0